HovsepH/BankingSystem/README.md

 # Simple Banking System

 ## Overview
 This project is a comprehensive banking system developed using ASP.NET Core.
-It features a client MVC application, an Ocelot API Gateway, and two well-implemented microservices: Account Service and Transaction Service.
+It features a client MVC application, an Ocelot API Gateway, and two  microservices: Account Service(well-implemented) and Transaction Service(ongoing).
 The project is ongoing and aims to provide a robust and scalable solution for banking operations.

 ## Features
 - **Client MVC Application**: Frontend interface for interacting with the banking system.